-1) Peel your apples and pears and cut them into equal size slices, maybe 1/4″ thick half moons.
+1) Peel your apples and pears and cut them into equal size slices, approximately 1/4″ thick, half- moons.

 2) Toss the apples and pears in the lemon juice to prevent browning.
-Disperse the sugar evenly over the top of the slices with the cinnamon.
+Disperse the sugar evenly over the top of the slices with the cinnamon and ginger.
 After mixed, put the fruit in a colander over another bowl to let the juices drain.

-3) After around 10 minutes of letting the juices drain from the apples, use this juice to mix your flour until thoroughly combined into a thick sauce-like consistency.
+3) After 10 minutes of letting the juices drain from the apples, mix your flour with the juice until thoroughly combined into a thick sauce-like consistency.

 4) Put a pot on the stove on medium heat and add the butter.
 Once melted, add the fruit and stir quickly.
 Add the juice and flour mixture and stir until it coats all the fruit.
 Take off the stove.

-5) Get your flour and salt together in a bowl and mix.
+5) Add your flour and salt together in a bowl and mix.

-6) Add half your flour and around a 1/3 the amount of your cold butter.
+6) Add half your flour and around a 1/3 the amount of your cold butter in the food processor.

 7) Pulse in your food processor until you achieve an almond meal-like texture.